Sarfaraz Ahmed

+Sarfaraz Ahmed (سرفراز احمد; born 22 May 1987) is a Pakistani former cricketer who played for the Pakistani national cricket team between 2007 and 2023.
+He captained the Pakistan side in all formats from 2016 to 2019 and under his captaincy, Pakistan won the 2017 ICC Champions Trophy, defeating India in the final.
+Previously, during his under-19 cricket career, he also led the Pakistan team to win the 2006 Under-19 Cricket World Cup, where they had also beat India in the final.

 Sarfaraz was named as Pakistan's Twenty20 International captain following the 2016 ICC World Twenty20 in India.
 He was named Pakistan's ODI Captain on 9 February 2017 after Azhar Ali stepped down.
-He took up the Test captaincy mantle for his team following the retirement of Misbah-ul-Haq and hence became the 32nd Test captain of the Pakistan Cricket Team in doing so.
-Under his captaincy, Pakistan won the Champions Trophy in June 2017.
-In March 2018, on Pakistan Day, Sarfaraz became the youngest cricketer to be awarded with the Sitara-i-Imtiaz.
+He took up the Test captaincy mantle for his team following the retirement of Misbah-ul-Haq and hence became the 32nd Test captain of the Pakistan Cricket Team.
+In March 2018, on Pakistan Day, Sarfaraz became the youngest cricketer to be awarded the Sitara-i-Imtiaz.

-In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
+In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018-19 season by the Pakistan Cricket Board (PCB).
 In January 2019, in the second ODI against South Africa, he played his 100th ODI match.
 Later in the same series, he was banned for four matches after admitting making a racist remark to South African Andile Phehlukwayo.

 Early life and family

 Sarfaraz Ahmed was born on 22 May 1987 in Karachi, Pakistan to a family with a printing press business.

-His ancestors were from Uttar Pradesh (now a part of India).
+Ahmed is a Muhajir, both his paternal and maternal ancestors being from Uttar Pradesh (UP), India.
+While his paternal family migrated to Pakistan from Azamgarh during the partition of India, his mother, a native of Dilerganj, did so after marrying his father in 1982.
 His father died back in 2006.

-He married Syeda Khushbakht in 2015; the couple have two children.
+He married Syeda Khushbakht, also a Muhajir with ancestors from Aligarh in UP, in 2015; the couple have two children.